Workers' Comp Settlements: Is it Worth It?

 Should You Enter Into a Settlement?
+Learn More from the Experienced Legal Team at Haight Stang, LLC

 In most cases, your employer's workers' compensation insurance company will pressure you to accept a settlement that closes your case completely.
 It means they will not pay any additional compensation and, more importantly, will not provide any more medical treatment for your work injury.
 The dollar amount may be tempting, but will it be sufficient in the long term?
 On that point, you must not assume your personal health insurance will provide treatment of your injury after you settle your case.
 In fact, it probably won't since your insurance company will consider treatment for a work injury is your employer's responsibility.